 The best part about the market is it’s wide range of products.
 It’s also a good way to see some of the local Czech produced products.
 From dairy products to fresh vegetables to grandma’s homemade goodies – they have it all!
-Once you’ve got everything you need you can sit back and relax on the benches located all around the square and maybe enjoy a coffee from the market!
+Once you’ve got everything you need you can sit back, relax and enjoy and afternoon on one of the benches located around JZP.
+There are also a few good coffee stands at the market too.

 16. Watch a hockey game at HC Sparta Prague

 Price: Tickets start at 9$!